-That is basically it, and like I said you can serve with or without chips.
+That is basically it, and like I said you can serve with or without the chips.

 Here are more Christmas recipe ideas:

 I make this soup in the slow cooker early so it is ready in the early evening when we get home from church.
-While it is becoming magical in the crockpot, if it gets too thick, just thin it back out some with more stock or water.
+While it is becoming magical in the crockpot though, if it gets too thick, just thin it back out some with more stock or water.

-The same goes for when reheating this soup.
-Just put some in a bowl and heat in the microwave, adding a little milk or water if needed for desired consistency.
+When reheating this soup, just put some in a bowl and heat in the microwave, adding a little stock or water if needed for desired consistency.

 So that’s it folks!
 A delicious family Christmas tradition of ours.
 Make it one of yours too!

-- 1 10 oz can Rotel Original tomatoes and green chilies
+- 10 oz Rotel Original diced tomatoes and green chilies with the juice

 - 1 Tbsp fresh basil finely chopped